mypayinggigs-cloud/manuscriptpro/README.md

 # manuscriptpro
-A ai powered that transforms your messy manuscript into a well formated ready to print or publish book in all genres
+An ai powered service that transforms your messy manuscript into a well formated ready to print or publish book in all genres